adamgruber/mochawesome-report-generator/README.md

 Further, if you pass the flag with no format string, it will default to `isoDateTime`.

+## Development

+To develop locally, clone the repo and install dependencies.
+In order to test end-to-end you must also clone [mochawesome][2] into a directory at the same level as this repo.

+You can start the dev server with `npm run devserver`.
+If you are working on the CLI, use `npm run dev:cli` to watch for changes and rebuild.

+### Running Tests

+#### Unit Tests
+To run unit tests, simply use `npm run test`.
+You can also run a single unit test with `npm run test:single path/to/test.js`.

+#### Functional Tests
+Functional tests allow you to run real-world test cases in order to debug the output report.
+First, start up the dev server in one terminal window with `npm run devserver`.
+Then, in another window, run the tests with `npm run test:functional`.
+This will generate a report that you can open in the browser and debug.

+If you want to run a specific folder of functional tests:
+`npm run test:functional path/to/tests`

+Or if you want to run a single test:
+`npm run test:functional path/to/test.js`

+Or mix and match:
+`npm run test:functional path/to/some/tests path/to/another/test.js`

 [1]: https://mochajs.org/
 [2]: https://github.com/adamgruber/mochawesome
 [dateformat]: https://github.com/felixge/node-dateformat